ghaiklor/kittik/doc/guides/how-to-create-your-own-shape.md

-# Shape
+# How to create your own shape?

-Shapes are classes, that contains all needed logic for rendering itself via [Cursor](./Cursor.md).
+Shapes are classes, that contains all needed logic for rendering itself via `kittik-cursor`.

 ## Getting Started